Ahn Hyo-seop: Career

+Pre-debut activities

-After moving back to South Korea, Ahn was scouted by JYP Entertainment and became a trainee.
-He was given an opportunity to debut as a member in the K-pop boy band Got7.
-However, he ultimately turned down the offer to pursue other endeavors.
+After moving back to South Korea, Ahn was scouted by JYP Entertainment and became a trainee for three years, and lived in a dorm with members of the K-pop boy band Got7.
+He eventually left the company due to stress as a trainee.

-2015–2016: Debut with One O One, acting debut and career beginnings
+2015–2016: Beginnings with One O One and acting debut

 On October 1, 2015, Starhaus Entertainment launched the project group One O One, releasing their debut single "Love You".
 The group consisted of Ahn together with fellow Starhaus actors Kwak Si-yang, Song Won-seok and Kwon Do-kyun.
 However, the group presumably disbanded due to inactivity since January 2019.
 Ahn made his acting debut in the MBC drama, Splash Splash Love.
 He then became a cast member of the music variety show Always Cantare.
 He had supporting roles in One More Happy Ending, Happy Home and Entertainer in 2016.

-2017–present: Transition to lead roles
+2017–2020: Rising popularity

-His popularity rose after his first ever lead role in Queen of the Ring and My Father is Strange in 2017.
+His popularity rose after his first ever lead role in Queen of the Ring in 2017.
 He then transitioned to lead roles thereafter.
 In 2018, Ahn starred in Still 17, playing passionate high school student Yoo Chan – the captain of the high school rowing club.
-For his performance, he won Best New Actor Award and was nominated for the "Character of the Year" Award at the 2018 SBS Drama Awards alongside Jo Hyun-sik and Lee Do-hyun And later in the same year, Ahn acted in the drama Top Management which aired on YouTube Red.
+For his performance, he won Best New Actor Award and was nominated for the "Character of the Year" Award at the 2018 SBS Drama Awards alongside Jo Hyun-sik and Lee Do-hyun.
+And later in the same year, Ahn acted in the drama Top Management which aired on YouTube Red.
 In 2019, Ahn starred alongside Park Bo-young in the romantic comedy fantasy crime drama Abyss, where he played rich yet unattractive heir to a cosmetics empire who transforms into a handsome young man as he is revived by a mysterious orb after his death.
 In late 2019, Ahn became an MC at the 4th Asia Artist Awards with Leeteuk, Lim Ji-yeon and Nancy.

 In 2020, Ahn starred in the second season of the hit medical drama Dr. Romantic, playing general surgeon Seo Woo-jin with Lee Sung-kyung as his leading lady.
 The show was a success, with both Ahn and Lee keeping their promise of singing for the fans as it crossed the double-digit mark for ratings.
 His performance in the drama earned him the Best New Actor Award in television at the 56th Baeksang Arts Awards.
 He also received Excellence Award, Actor in a Miniseries Action/Genre Drama at 2020 SBS Drama Awards.